Posts for: December, 2018

 Acne is one of the most common complaints for patients of all ages.
-While some people may just let the issue run its course, our Winston-Salem, NC, dermatologists Dr. Paul Kostuchenko, Dr. John Southard, and Dr. Jenny Lee Stone, understand that many people want to nip their acne in the bud.
+While some people may just let the issue run its course, our Winston-Salem, NC, dermatologists Dr. Paul Kostuchenko and Dr. John Southard, understand that many people want to nip their acne in the bud.
 Luckily, there are many ways in which to do this—read below to learn more!

 Your habits and lifestyle can play a major role in the health of your skin.
 If you are prone to breakouts here are some tips to reduce your acne symptoms,